with funds generously provided by the Longview Foundation

 Nominees must demonstrate how they excel in teaching social studies for global understanding in the criteria listed below:

-- Teaching includes several elements of global education, such as global interdependence, multiple perspectives, global systems, cultural universals and cultural differences, perspective consciousness, global issues, global history, local/global connections, appreciation of diverse cultures within the local community, nation, and world, as well as any other recommendations listed on the NCSS Position Statement defining Global Education ,
+- Teaching includes several elements of global education, such as global interdependence, multiple perspectives, global systems, cultural universals and cultural differences, perspective consciousness, global issues, global history, local/global connections, appreciation of diverse cultures within the local community, nation, utilizes scholarship from organizations or academics located outside of the United States or is international/transnational in their scope, and world, as well as any other recommendations listed on the NCSS Position Statement defining Global Education ,

 - Infuses primary and secondary sources (websites, documents, media, literature, people, etc.,) from other world regions into instruction to counter stereotypes, exotica, misinformation, or lack of knowledge.

 - Makes use of current scholarship from history, the social sciences, or other appropriate fields so that students learn up to date information on historical scholarship and/or cultural, political, economic, technological, or environmental changes across the planet.